 We will still accept applications from applicants enrolled in college-level classes for six (6) credit hours or less.
 Applicant may be asked to specify enrollment details.
 The committee will take this information into consideration on all grants.

 Yes, if the applicant is the lead, initiator, manager, or founder of the project.
 You should focus the application answers on how this grant would impact you as an individual teaching artist in completing your community arts project or teaching artist practice.
 The Bartol Foundation micro-grant is meant to serve as a crucial catalyst to advance your project and practice , especially within the next 3 months.

 No. The funding must be used to support your work as a teaching artist on a specific project as outlined.
 You can use grant funds for things like materials, space, transportation or services.
 You can also provide a stipend for yourself but this should not be the entire budget.

 Grants are all about specificity, so the more specific you can be the better (“please look at page 2, paragraph 3” or “please view video starting at 3:22 until 4:56”).
 You can upload a cover page with directions plus the link you want us to view.
 We will only consider the specified information submitted when making a decision about the grant.

 Yes.
-Bartol Foundation Micro-Grants were created in direct response to local artists’ need to receive funds in a timelier manner to keep their creative momentum.
-We are looking to support artists who will make immediate use of funding and make significant progress or complete a project.
-Applicants can apply for funding to support a part of an ongoing or long-term project, but the Bartol Foundation micro-grant funds must be used within three months of receiving grant funds, and artists should include details of how a micro-grant would help the overall project momentum.
+Bartol/Marrazzo TA Micro-Grants were created in direct response to local teaching artists’ need to receive funds in a timelier manner to complete the project described in their application.
+We are looking to support teaching artists who will make immediate use of the funding and make significant progress or complete a project.
+Applicants can apply for funding to support a part of an ongoing or long-term project, but the Bartol/Marrazzo TA Micro-Grant funds must be used within three months of receiving grant funds, and artists should include details of how a micro-grant would help the overall project momentum.